cesheridan/tabwins.vim/README.md

        Alias:                              :V,             & :H

       '{window_dimensions}' is the only mandatory arg, for :{Tabwins cmd}
+      'see the Asymmetric & Dimensions >9 subsections in USAGE re the 'two syntax conventions for 'window_dimensions'

       ':{symmetric cmd}' is any of the form :{V|H}IxJ or :{V|H}I